litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Description ==

-LiteSpeed Cache for WordPress (LSCWP) is an all-in-one site acceleration plugin, featuring a server-level cache and a collection of optimization features.
+LiteSpeed Cache for WordPress (LSCWP) is an all-in-one site acceleration plugin, featuring an exclusive server-level cache and a collection of optimization features.

 LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.

 == Plugin Features ==

-NEW!
-Some optimization features are now available for non-LiteSpeed-server users!

-= No LiteSpeed Server Required =
+= General Features =

 * Image optimization
 * Load CSS/JS Asynchronously